Coronavirus disease (COVID-19) information for pharmacists

 To help explain these changes to customers, PSA has developed a sign that can be used in your pharmacy.

 On 31 March 2020, the Federal Health Minister announced a temporary expansion of the PBS Continued Dispensing initiative to support continuity of essential medicine therapy for Australians during the COVID-19 pandemic.
-The extension is effective to 30 June 2020.
+The extension has been extended to 31 March 2021.

 Continued dispensing allows consumers to access standard PBS pack sizes of essential medicines in an emergency where there is an immediate therapeutic need and accessing a prescription is not practical.
 Under PBS Continued Dispensing, there is no requirement for a person to obtain a prescription to cover the supply or PBS subsidy of medicines supplied under this provision.

-The relevant Commonwealth legislative instrument can can be found here.
+The relevant Commonwealth legislative instrument can be found here.

-As of 14 April 2020, all jurisdictions have enacted the necessary regulatory changes to enable Expanded Continued Dispensing.
-Supply of medicines under the expanded arrangements must be consistent with these regulations in your practising state or territory.
+All jurisdictions have enacted the necessary regulatory changes to enable Expanded Continued Dispensing.
+In all cases supply of medicines under the expanded arrangements must be consistent with these regulations in your practising state or territory.

 To support pharmacist in navigating these changes relevant to your practice jurisdiction PSA has prepared a Summary of COVID-19 regulatory changes.